Annie Green Springs 1973 briefing photo key

 32 Dave Meyers was Art Director for Ground Skimmer during its early years.
 He ran West Wind School of Hang Gliding and gave beginner lessons at Dockweiler Beach off the end of the L.A.
 International Airport runways.
 He also sold hang gliders for Seagull Aircraft.
 (Source: E-mail correspondence.)
 In addition, he created a series of cartoons of seagulls voicing their opinions about the new intruders of their airspace in early Ground Skimmers.

 33 Lloyd Licher, president of the SCHGA/USHGA used his influence as a key man in the gliding (sailplane) world to fight our corner.
+See under External links later on this page for the Lloyd Licher interview in Bill Liscomb’s documentary Big Blue Sky.

 35 Frank Colver invented the first popular audio varimeter for hang gliding.
 See Variometer in Hang gliding 1976 part 1, which includes an external link to Frank’s informative web site.
 For remarkably clear photos of Frank flying the prototype Wills Wing Super Swallowtail, see SST in Hang gliding 1976 part 2.